-Iron deficiency is one of the most common nutritional deficiencies in the world, according to the World Health Organization1.
-It primarily affects women in the reproductive age group.
+Iron deficiency is the main cause of anaemia, which is the most prevalent nutritional deficiency worldwide, according to the World Health Organization[i].
 While it is possible to increase iron levels by eating iron-rich foods, many people still remain deficient.
-For these groups of individuals, iron supplements can cover this nutritional deficit.
-However, not all iron supplements are the same.
-A comparison of two well-known iron supplements, OptiFer™ Alpha vs Feramax™, highlights the key differences between iron supplements.
+For these groups of individuals, iron supplements can help to prevent iron deficiency.

 Heme And Non-heme Iron Difference

 In order to understand the difference between OptiFer® and Feramax®, it is important to understand that there are only 2 types of oral iron supplements in the market, heme iron and non-heme iron.
 Heme iron is derived from meat sources.
 Non-heme iron (such as Feramax®) can be derived from eggs and iron-rich vegetables.

 As per Health Canada’s guidance relating to iron, [h]eme iron is more easily absorbed by the body than non-heme iron.”[ii]

 The term heme is not to be confused with the term “Hematinic”.
 All iron supplements are hematinic.
 A hematinic is a nutrient required for the formation of blood cells in the process of hematopoiesis.[iii]
 This term is found on many iron supplements and often causes confusion as to which supplements contain heme and non-heme iron.